 - Reading materials.

 You might also be able to send email messages for a fee.
 Your family member would receive a paper copy of your email in the regular mail.
-Inmates do not usually have internet access, so it is likely you would receive a response in writing.
+Inmates do not usually have internet access, so you would likely receive a response in writing.
 Remember that mailroom employees will inspect or read all items you send an inmate.

 Sending Money or Gifts to Inmates